Scientific and Engineering Libraries, Part 2¶

 data['Grade'].plot()

-As a final remark, if you ever wonder the internal datatype used to represent data in Pandas data, they are NumPy
+As a final remark, if you ever wonder the internal datatype used to represent data in Pandas data, they are often stored as NumPy-compatible arrays:

 data['Grade'].values